discoproject/disco/doc/py/disco.rst

        specified by *params* in :func:`disco.job`.
 It may be used to maintain state between several calls to the map function.

+       The map task can also be an external program.
+For more information, see :ref:`discoext`.

      * *map_reader* - a function that parses input entries from an input file.
 By default :func:`disco.map_line_reader`.
 The function is defined as follows::